au-ts/libvmm/results/progress.md

     - The vmm takes measurements and forwards them to the benchmark pd
     - Also running a simple script to read /proc/stat inside the vm to check user vs guest

+- Modified the UIO driver to clear the interrupts preventing it from hitting a bug and using 100% CPU (uio_blocking, half MTU size)
+90a6ea00324a0d29f8f853d91f0c30122ce62abd

+- Added caching to the data path of the UIO driver (odroidc4_memcpy_packets/util/ressults)

+- Converted byte copy loops to memcpy (odroidc4_memcpy_packets/util/ressults)

+- Found the echo server does not use (or I have not turned on) the ipbench which means the warmup and cooldown contribute to PMU and cycles (odroidc4_no_warmup_cooldown)

-The results and figures can be fold in this folder
+The results and figures can be fold in this folder (odroidc4_memcpy_packets/util/ressults)

 # Next steps
-Implementing WFI did not provide performance benifits but showed the guest is saturating at ~25mbps.

-1. Go through the UIO driver carefully to check any gotchas
-2. Run a client and see if there is this performance degredation
+- Move to zerocopy in userland

+- Look into Terry's AF_XDP suggestion

 # Timeline
 Will update after the meeting with the team.